About the Tutorial

 Search

 You and I produce the results we say we want and the results we say we don't want through our individual communication models.
-That is to say, how we relate, how we communicate verbally, nonverbally, and psychically, how each of us stands quietly in a crowded room, has an effect.
-We learned this model, this way of making it in the world, when we were growing up.
+That is to say, how we relate, how we communicate verbally, non-verbally, physically, and psychically, how each of us stands quietly in a crowded room, has an effect.
+We learned this model, this way of communicating, of making it in the world, when we were growing up through parents, friends, teachers, clergy, and television.

 Our present communication model is guaranteed to produce more of the same results.
 Not unlike the cartoon of a carrot hanging from a stick in front of a donkey, the experience of sustained happiness is ever allusive, compelling us to keep going in the same direction, never reaching the carrot.
 An ass, a donkey, cannot see the model.

 Part of the tutorial is about having certain conversations now that you should have had when you were growing up.
-That is to say, each of us were supposed to have specific, mutually satisfying (from a context of love and support), conversations when we were young.
+That is to say, each of us were supposed to have specific, mutually satisfying , conversations (from a context of love and support) when we were young.
 If for any reason you did not have each of these conversations then you are incomplete.

 For example: If your parent was stuck in a relationship that wasn't working, and they couldn't bring themselves to leave it, then they couldn't demonstrate to you how to leave when an abusive conversation cannot be completed to satisfaction.
 Whatever they told you about life and relationships is there, but it's stored as an incomplete because of the hypocrisy that existed.